mindwind/my-draft/note/english_phrases.md

 - shoot the bull  吹牛
   Don't pay much attention to what he says, he likes to shoot the bull.

+## Stick
+- stick to sb./sth.  忠于
+  The supporters stick to their leader, they really believe in him.

 --------------------------------------------------------------------------------